Honourable Artillery Company

-The Honourable Artillery Company (HAC) is a reserve regiment in the British Army.
+The Honourable Artillery Company (HAC) is the reserve regiment in the British Army's Land Special Operations Force.
 Incorporated by royal charter in 1537 by King Henry VIII, it is the oldest regiment in the British Army and is considered the second-oldest military unit in the world.
 Today, it is also a charity whose purpose is to attend to the "better defence of the realm", primarily through supporting the HAC regiment.
 The word "artillery" in "Honourable Artillery Company" does not have the current meaning that is generally associated with it, but dates from a time when in the English language that word meant any projectile, for example arrows shot from a bow.
 The equivalent form of words in modern English would be either "Honourable Infantry Company" (Note: "Infantry" today is closer to the meaning of "artillery" then than is "military" because "military" includes in its scope today's usage of "artillery" and also mounted troops, whereas "infantry", like the HAC when founded, did not include these.) or "Honourable Military Company".

 In the 17th century, its members played a significant part in the formation of both the Royal Marines and the Grenadier Guards.
-More recently, regiments, battalions and batteries of the Company fought with distinction in both World Wars and its current regiment, which forms part of the Army Reserve, is the oldest surviving regiment in the British Army, and the second most senior in the Army Reserve.
+More recently, regiments, battalions and batteries of the Company fought with distinction in both World Wars and its current regiment, which forms part of the Army Reserve contribution to the Land Special Operations Force, is the oldest surviving regiment in the British Army, and the second most senior in the Army Reserve.
 (Note: After the Royal Monmouthshire Royal Engineers (Militia).
 Reserve units take precedence after regular units.)
 Members of the regiment are drawn, for the most part, from young men and women working in and around the City and Greater London.
 Those leaving the active units may become Veteran Members and remain within the fraternity of the company.